Bloomstack/bcore-bundler/README.md

 import { build } from "@bloomstack/bcore-bundler";

 await build({
-  stack,                // The root path of your bcore application in your file
+  path: ".",            // The root path of your bcore application in your file
                         // system.
 This defaults to the current working director.
-  watch: false,         // set to true to watch instead of only bundling. is_production=false,  // set to true to bundle into ./dist folder and minify. format="cjs",         // set to cjs or esm to change file format.
+  watch: false,         // set to true to watch instead of only bundling.
+  production: false,    // set to true to bundle into ./dist folder and minify.
+  format: "cjs",        // set to cjs or esm to change file format.
 Defaults to
                         // cjs for now.
   analyze: false,       // set to true if you would like to see a detailed bundle
                         // statistics.